generation_options

 different tables.
 This requires a build flag when compiling SQLite.

-sets that flag, but other SQLite distributions might not. moor_ffi
+sqlite3_flutter_libssets that flag, but other SQLite distributions might not. -

-: Assumes that sqlite3 was compiled with math functions.
-This module is largely incompatible with themoor_ffi
+math: Assumes that sqlite3 was compiled with math functions.
+This module is largely incompatible with themoor_ffimodule. -

-: Assumes that the spellfix1 module is available.
-Note that this is not the case for most sqlite3 builds, including the ones shipping withsqlite3_flutter_libs
+spellfix1: Assumes that the spellfix1 module is available.
+Note that this is not the case for most sqlite3 builds, including the ones shipping withsqlite3_flutter_libs. -

 it is also possible to specify entirely custom functions.